DeepWiSe888/Octopus/hardware/README.md

 ### Rx Data Path

-The Rx data path of the X4 includes a Low Noise Amplifier (LNA), a Digital-to-Analog Converter (DAC) for setting thresholding, 1536 parallel comparators/samplers and digital integrators, as well as an output memory buffer, which is accessible through the SPI.
-The Rx is tightly integrated with the transmitter (Tx) and is designed for coherent integration of the received energy.
+The Rx data path of the X4 includes a Low Noise Amplifier (LNA), a Digital-to-Analog Converter (DAC) for setting thresholds, 1536 parallel comparators/samplers and digital integrators, as well as an output memory buffer, which is accessible through the SPI interface.
+The Rx data path is closely integrated with the transmitter (Tx) and is designed for coherent integration of the received energy.

 ### Clock